openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Convert_Model_From_TensorFlow.md

                         TensorFlow*: comma separated list of shared libraries with TensorFlow* custom operations implementation.
   --disable_nhwc_to_nchw
-                        Disables default translation from NHWC to NCHW
+                        [DEPRECATED] Disables default translation from NHWC to NCHW.
+Since 2022.1 this option is deprecated and used only to maintain backward compatibility with previous releases.
 ```

 > **NOTE:** Models produces with TensorFlow\* usually have not fully defined shapes (contain `-1` in some dimensions).
 It is necessary to pass explicit shape for the input using command line parameter `--input_shape` or `-b` to override just batch dimension.
 If the shape is fully defined, then there is no need to specify either `-b` or `--input_shape` options.